nanoutils/nanoutils/docs/README.md

 ## Can I use it in my project?

-It's production-ready, but still has following drawbacks:
+It's production-ready but still has following drawbacks:

-* No documentation (will be available soon)
 * No TS/Flow types

-But as it's a Ramda-supportive, you can see both docs and types here: [Ramda docs](https://ramdajs.com/docs/)
+It's also a Ramda-supportive, you can see both docs and types here: [Ramda docs](https://ramdajs.com/docs/)